The 33 Most Common Interview Questions [And How to Confidently Answer Them]

 Top Interview Questions Regarding Your Past

 Questions about your past have the potential to help you into or haunt you out of a position.
 Everyone makes mistakes.
-Well-designed answers can highlight your capacity for self-reflection, learning, and moving forward.
+Well-designed answers to these common job interview questions can highlight your capacity for self-reflection, learning, and moving forward.

 12. Of Which Professional Accomplishment Are You Most Proud?